 Quick Tips for promoting blog posts on Social Media:

-Building your social media in itself requires time and dedication, and it’s own dedicated blog post.
+Building your social media in itself requires time and dedication– I could write a whole separate blog post on that.
 To oversimplify, social media success for travel bloggers depends on consistency and keeping up with trends.
 Here are a few quick tips to promoting your blog posts on social media:

 11) Consider how your blog posts work together